-What to know when choreographing Microservices with Camunda
+What to know when Choreographing Microservices with Camunda

 Although the definition of a microservice has evolved over the last few years, it is generally accepted that Microservices is a software architecture style.
 It is based on small building blocks that focus on a single responsibility and function and uses a modular approach to become combining into large complex applications.
 There is no doubt about it; Microservices are the apex of agile software development.